Things to do in Kosovo

 Language: Mostly Albanian, some Serbian.
 Good English and German spoken throughout the country.

-So what do you do in Kosovo?
+So what is there to do in Kosovo?
 Read on, here are all the major towns and best things to see in each area of Kosovo.

-Pristina is the capital city and is the major transport hub.
+Pristina is the capital city of Kosovo and is the major transport hub.
 Stop here to get a feel for the country, stay in a major city and connect to other areas of the country.
-There are lots of interesting things to see and do here in a couple of days.
+There are lots of interesting things to see and do in Pristina in a couple of days.

 Go to a bear sanctuary